hiphof/HorseFace/project_report.md

 not convenient for the horse to have a RFID on their neck.
 Also on horse shows, it would be more beautiful to have horses without RFID tags.

-- Client: GreenTechlab (Anton Winkelmolen) and John Voskamp (owner of EquiMoves).
+- Client: GreenTechlab and Rosmark Consultancy.

 - After exploring the unlabeled data from our client, decided is to focus on publicly available labeled dataset.